Grid Engine for beginners

-Using the BIMSB (soon to be called MAX) cluster environment is similar to using unix/linux environments for your job submission (e.g running your scripts or other software).
+Using the Max cluster environment is similar to using GNU/Linux environments for your job submission (e.g running your scripts or other software).
 The difference is that you need to specify needed resources beforehand.
-The cluster is controlled by a SGE (Sun Grid Engine Software) that organizes the queues and resources.
+The cluster is controlled by the Grid Engine scheduler that organizes the queues and resources.
 This sort of scheduling system is necessary when limited computational resources are shared by many.
 And, it would be useful if you are running alignments for multiple samples and want to distribute those tasks (jobs) across multiple machines or CPUs, or when running statistical simulations that needs to run on multiple CPUs for a long time.
-For these cases and many more alike, you just need to submit your job script (which is a shell script) and Sun Grid Engine will take care of the rest (as long as there is no error in your script).
+For these cases and many more alike, you just need to submit your job script (which is a shell script) and Grid Engine will take care of the rest (as long as there is no error in your script).

-Within the next sections, we will show how to use Sun Grid Engine for job submission, monitoring and troubleshooting.
+Within the next sections, we will show how to use Grid Engine for job submission, monitoring and troubleshooting.